midoshouse/ootr-multiworld/README.md

 The easiest way to set everything up is by downloading and running [the installer](https://github.com/midoshouse/ootr-multiworld/releases/latest/download/multiworld-installer.exe).
 It will guide you through setting up multiworld for BizHawk or Project64, and will also offer to install the emulator if you don't have it yet.

+If you run into a bug, please [open an issue](https://github.com/midoshouse/ootr-multiworld/issues/new) before trying the manual install instructions.

 ## Manual

-If you can't or don't want to use the installer, you can follow the manual install instructions:
+If you can't or don't want to use the installer, for example due to antivirus software blocking it, you can follow the manual install instructions:

 ### For BizHawk: